hb020/PoE_Ethernet_GPIB_Adapter/README.md

 ## Acknowledgements

 - A huge thanks to the [AR488 project](https://github.com/Twilight-Logic/AR488), run by [Twilight-Logic](https://github.com/Twilight-Logic) and its community contributors.
 The current software is a fork of AR488.
+For more information about this, see [here](SW/README.md).